 On the downside, Puracy is somewhat pricey, but they offer a 100% satisfaction guarantee and will refund your money if you don’t like this shampoo.

-5. 4Legger Organic Dog Shampoo
+5. 4Legger Organic Dog Shampoos

 If organic and biodegradable options are important to you, then you will like the 4Legger shampoo.
 There are no parabens, sulfates, or detergents in the formula, and it’s also cruelty free.
 This shampoo does well with moisturizing your Pug’s dry skin while reducing inflammation.
 The essential oils help deter fleas and minimize the effects of yeast and bacteria.